PPPD Support · Ontario

 Being Properly Understood

-Sessions begin with the thing that most people arrive missing: a clinician who already knows what PPPD is, how it feels, and why the symptoms are doing what they’re doing.
+Sessions begin with the thing most people arrive missing: a clinician who already knows what PPPD is, how it feels, and why the symptoms are doing what they’re doing.
 No pitching.
 No performance.
 Just a clear starting place.

 Evidence-Based CBT for PPPD